mesosphere/dcos-docs-site/README.md

 ### Adding numbered lists
 Numbered lists are along standard markdown guidelines.
 Please be careful of indentations when trying to create complex lists or when adding codeblocks or notes.

-### Adding tables
-Best practices for tables are to run a webpack just on that page so you can get automatic rebuilds, and then just refresh the web browser to see the changes.
-Please note the double asterisk needed to grab all files below that folder level.

-`RPP=path/to/subfolder/** npm run dev`

-Example building the upgrades file:
-`RPP=mesosphere/dcos/2.0/installing/production/upgrading/** npm run dev`

-Note, when using RPP, only pages at that level and below will be built, so be sure to visit:
-`localhost:3000/mesosphere/dcos/2.0/installing/production/upgrading/`

 ### Adding images
 Images are currently stored in an `img` folder at the version level.
 Running a preview build to ensure all image paths are correct is important.
 Please make sure to add alternate text within the brackets